 During the 2017 fiscal year, the Company granted 621,000 stock options to employees, directors, officers and consultants.
 The Company also cancelled 300,000 stock options previously granted to employees and consultants as a result of the individuals whom no longer provided services to the Company.
 Share-based payment expense decreased in fiscal 2016 due to the decrease in the fair value amounts recorded starting in the third quarter and a reduction of the amounts that were recorded from final vesting of the options granted in previous years.
-Share-based payments for 2015 includes the fair value of stock options granted in 2014 and 2013 to employees, directors and consultants.
-There were no stock options granted in 2015.
 The share-based payments consist of the accrual of the fair value of the stock options granted in accordance to the vesting terms.